Meet our Jefferson-RMA fellow alumni

 Fellow Graduate 2013

 Eric J. Forman, M.D., FACOG, HCLD/ALD, was the first Reproductive Endocrinology & Infertility Fellow in the Robert Wood Johnson/ Reproductive Medicine Associates of New Jersey program.
-A board-certified Reproductive Endocrinologist, Obstetrician and Gynecologist, and High-complexity Clinical Laboratory Director, Dr. Forman is currently an attending physician at Reproductive Medicine Associates of New Jersey and on the faculty in the Department of Obstetrics, Gynecology & Reproductive Sciences at Rutgers Robert Wood Johnson Medical School.
+A board-certified Reproductive Endocrinologist, Obstetrician and Gynecologist, and High-complexity Clinical Laboratory Director, Dr. Forman is currently the Medical and Laboratory Director at Columbia University’s Center for Women’s Reproductive Care.
+In this role he oversees the medical practice as well as the IVF embryology and andrology laboratories.
 During his fellowship, Dr. Forman completed a variety of innovative research projects involving basic reproductive physiology, clinical embryology and IVF, including several randomized clinical trials.
 This research has resulted in more than a dozen peer-reviewed publications in leading infertility journals and more manuscripts in preparation.
 The Blastocyst Euploid Selective Transfer (BEST) Trial was awarded an in-training grant from the Corporate Member Council of the American Society for Reproductive Medicine in 2012 and a Prize at the 2013 Annual Clinical Meeting of the American College of Obstetricians & Gynecologists.
 Another randomized trial on oocyte vitrification (egg freezing), was deemed a “watershed in ART” by one of the world’s experts on cryopreservation.

 Dr. Forman graduated from Duke University in Durham, NC with a degree in Mathematics and a minor in modern Hebrew.
 He earned his medical degree, summa cum laude, from SUNY Downstate College of Medicine in Brooklyn, NY, and was inducted into the Alpha Omega Alpha Honor Medical Society.
 He completed his Obstetrics & Gynecology Residency at Duke University Medical Center where he received extensive training in minimally-invasive gynecologic surgery.
 During residency he was the lead author of the first survey of oncologists’ knowledge and practices regarding fertility preservation in female cancer patients.